 [One major difference with EEIRP however is that it is necessary to measure and add power on the same frequency as the wanted signal when the wanted signal is present and steered in another direction.
 Existing measurements either are measuring on adjacent channels (where frequency isolation can be used) or where the wanted signal is also being measured and is dominant.
 As such we are relying on the chamber spatial isolation to remove the effect of the wanted signal.
 Reflections and refractions of the main beam will limit the minimum power level that can be accurately measured.]

+Dynamic range uncertainty is defied as an error relating to the chamber spatial isolation.

+Isolation inside the chamber depends on a number of things not least the effectiveness of the absorber material lining the chamber – looking at a range of chambers it seems the quoted isolation can be between 50 to 80dB.

+In the existing MU calculations in TR 37.941 the MU value for dynamic range uncertainty is 0.51dB with a Gaussian distribution.

+The smallest EEIRP requirement level is 15dBm/MHz, assuming a maximum antenna gain of 34dBi and a BS output power of 43dBm/20MHz ( a EIRP of 43 – 10*log(20) +34 = 64dBm/MHz) to achieve this an isolation of 58dB would be required.

+Pint=10*log101064-5810+101510=15.5dBm/MHz i.e. 0.5dB error

+As the example uses a high power BS with a high gain antenna the existing MU assumption seems appropriate considering chamber technology.

 EEIRP sampling Error